Knoll

 A representative of the third generation, Emmerich Knoll, runs the winery together with his wife Anja.
 Emmerich's father, who bears the same first name, his mother, Monika, and his brother, August, are also involved in the operations of the farm.
 Time will tell if the sons of the family, Julian or Emmi IV, will become winemakers like their father.
 Knoll's farm belongs to the Vinea Wachau Nobilis Districtus association of Wachau wine producers, which requires its members to have high standards in terms of viticulture methods and production.
 The farm's wines are traditionally classified according to their maturity into the Federspiel and Smaragd categories.
 The family restaurant Loibnerhof Familie Knoll also operates in connection with the farm.

 It's no wonder that Knoll's Grüner Veltliner beat its competition in 2002 at a tasting organized by Jancis Robinson in London, where Austrian white wines were juxtaposed with, among others, the best of Burgundy.
-In a couple of decades, Austrian wine production has, in our opinion, become an even more sparkling diamond, and today Knoll's wines are definitely among the top in the country.
+In a couple of decades, Austrian wine production has, in our opinion, been polished into an even more sparkling diamond, and today Knoll's wines are definitely among the top in the country.